Serrin/Celestra-beta/README.md

 `toInt8(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to integer 8 value (-127 to 128).
 `toInt16(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to integer 16 value (-32768 to 32767).
 `toInt32(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to integer 32 value (-2147483648 to 2147483647).
+`toInteger(value);`| __Stability: 4 - Stable.__<BR>This function always converts the provided value to an integer.
+If the value cannot be converted to an integer, then the return value is 0.
+`toIntegerOrInfinity(value);`| __Stability: 4 - Stable.__<BR>This function always converts the provided value to an integer or Infitiy or -Infinity.
+If the value cannot be converted to an integer, then the return value is 0.
 `toUInt8(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to unsigned integer 8 value (0 to 255).
 `toUInt16(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to unsigned integer 16 value (0 to 65535).
 `toUInt32(value);` | __Stability: 4 - Stable.__<BR>This function clamps ("minmax") the given value to unsigned integer 32 value (0 to 4294967295).